pwbriggs/music-assistant.github.io/docs/usage.md

 # Players

 For specific player provider information refer to the relevant section in this document.
+Most players are enabled by default and will be automatically diacovered by Music Assistant.

 In the player provider settimgs you can disable or hide any players you do not use.

 **Audio Quality**

-96khz/24 bits and above is considered high resolution (Hi Res)
+96kHz / 24 bits and above is considered high resolution (Hi Res)

 - Sonos annd Airplay support lossless (as in cd quality) but not Hi Res.
-- Chromecast supports Hi Res up to 96Khz/24 bits (except the video dongles)
+- Chromecast supports Hi Res up to 96KHz / 24 bits (except the video dongles)
-- Slimproto supports Hi Res up to 384khz/24 bits
+- Slimproto supports Hi Res up to 384kHz / 24 bits
-- DLNA supports Hi Res up to 192/24 bits
+- DLNA supports Hi Res up to 192kHz / 24 bits
+- Snapcast supports up to 48kHz / 16 bits

 **Queue**